pratikupreti7/pratikupreti7/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Master's in  Computer Science at Stevens Institute of Technology,NJ.
+- 🎓 &nbsp; Graduated from Master's in  Computer Science at Stevens Institute of Technology,NJ.
-- 💼 &nbsp; Actively looking for Fulltime opportunity in Software Enginnering and Data Science  starting from May 2023 .
+- 💼 &nbsp; Actively looking for Fulltime opportunity in Software Enginnering and Data Science .
 - 🌱 &nbsp; Learning more about Cloud Architecture, Machine Learning and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing  Blog Writing as hobbies/side hustles.